All Frequently Asked Questions

 Caret pointing down

 Any Texas Water Company customer can apply for a variance.
 Retail customers must have a current backflow device inspection and a completed customer service inspection to be considered for a variance.
-Variance requests for new landscaping and/or sod are only accepted during Year-round conditions or Drought Stage 1.
+Variance requests for new landscaping and/or sod are only accepted during Drought Stage 0 or Drought Stage 1.

 Drought Contingency Plan Questions: